Relative Partnership Company

 In this type of company, the company capital is referred to as partnership shares.
 These shares are not issued as negotiable commercial instruments and cannot be transferred without the unanimous consent of all partners.

 All company capital must be provided by the partners.
 The partnership share may be contributed in cash or in kind.
 If the contribution is in cash, it must be paid in full at the time of company formation, unlike in joint-stock companies, where partial payment commitments may be permitted.
 If the contribution is non-cash, it must be fully delivered and properly valued.
-Unlike joint stock companies, there is no statutory minimum capital requirement for a Relative Partnership Company.
+Unlike joint stock companies, a Relative Partnership Company has no statutory minimum capital requirement.

 Liability of Partners in a Relative Partnership Company